The Mantle of Stardom ~ David Archuleta

 MT is a Staff Writer for The Voice.

 This entry was posted on Saturday, August 16, 2014 at 11:49 PM and is filed under @DavidArchie, David Archuleta, music.
 Tagged: David Archuleta, Staying true.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.